Travis Scott: Early life

-Jacques Bermon Webster II was born on April 30, 1991, in Houston, Texas.
+Jacques Bermon Webster II was born on April 30, 1991, in Houston, Texas, the son of Wanda, who worked for AT&T, and Jacques Webster Sr., an entrepreneur and musician.
 From ages one through six, Webster lived with his grandmother in South Park, Houston.
-Located in south-central Houston, the neighborhood was notorious for crime and had an impact on a young Webster, "Growing up, my grandmother stayed in the 'hood so I seen random crazy shit.
+The neighborhood was notorious for crime and had an impact on a young Webster, "Growing up, my grandmother stayed in the 'hood so I seen random crazy shit.
 [I saw] mad bums and crazy spazzed out motherfuckers, I saw people looking weird, hungry, and grimey[sic].
 I was always like, 'I gotta get the fuck out this shit.'
 It gave me my edge—[it made me] who I am right now."

 Webster moved to Missouri City, a middle-class suburban area bordering southwest Houston, to live with his parents.
 His mother worked for Apple and his father ran his own business.
 Webster's father is also a soul musician and his grandfather was a jazz composer.
 Webster attended Elkins High School and graduated at seventeen.
 During high school, he participated in musical theater.
 Webster then attended the University of Texas at San Antonio, before dropping out his second year to fully pursue his music career.

+During an interview, Webster revealed he chose his moniker as a combination of his favorite uncle, Travis, and the first name of one of his biggest inspirations, Kid Cudi (whose real name is Scott Mescudi).